Policy

 We should:

-- access the suite of Māori practice frameworks, models, tools and guidance (as linked below) to support quality practice with tamariki and whānau Māori
+- access the suite of Māori practice frameworks, models, tools and guidance (linked below) to support quality practice with tamariki and whānau Māori

-- use Te Toka Tūmoana alongside existing practice guidance and tools to support decision-making for tamariki Māori and advance the objectives of mana tamaiti.
+- use Te Toka Tūmoana alongside existing practice guidance and tools to support decision-making for tamariki and rangatahi Māori and advance the objectives of mana tamaiti.

 We must evidence this in our records.